Bryanhalambeck/expense-analysis/README.md

 5. **Deviation from Expected Benchmark**
    I then compared each department’s actual deviation to its expected tier midpoint:

-   $begin:math:display$
-   \\text{Final Score} = \\text{Actual Deviation} - \\text{Expected Tier Midpoint}
-   $end:math:display$
+   Final Score = Actual Deviation – Expected Tier Midpoint

    This final score reflects how far each department is from where we think they *should* be — helping us flag meaningful misalignments.

 ### 🎯 Why It Matters

-This approach doesn’t just highlight high or low spenders — it shows where departments are behaving *differently than expected*, based on policy and context.
+This approach doesn’t just highlight high or low spenders — it shows where departments are behaving differently than expected, based on policy and context.

-The result is a heatmap that directs attention to areas of potential concern, waste, or policy drift — helping prioritize where to investigate next.
+The resulting heatmap serves two key purposes:
+	•	✅ Targeted Diagnosis: It flags potential problem areas — like overspending or policy misalignment — helping the finance team know exactly where to dig in.
+	•	📊 Executive Overview: It gives leadership a clean, visual snapshot of how each department stacks up across all categories — making it easier to spot outliers, patterns, or blind spots at a glance.

+Whether you’re looking for a specific red flag or zooming out for strategic decision-making, this benchmarking system helps translate raw numbers into actionable insights.

 ---